Menu

 YOUR FICTION, OUR FUTURE.

-We are looking for original written and graphic works that have actionable soil-based technologies as their premise.
+We are looking for original written and graphic works exploring anti-apocalyptic futures on Earth that have actionable soil-based technologies as their premise.

 YOUR FICTION, OUR FUTURE.

-We are looking for original written and graphic works that have actionable soil-based technologies as their premise.
+We are looking for original written and graphic works exploring anti-apocalyptic futures on Earth that have actionable soil-based technologies as their premise.

 Tractor Beam pays $1000.00 for all accepted submissions.
+Submissions will be considered for publication online on our website and Substack, and in some cases, for one-off printed editions.
 We prefer stories under 6000 words or graphic novellas at 16 panels.
 Pitches and pencils are welcome.

 ALL OTHER INQUIRIES: